CANTON - The man chosen to lead SUNY Canton has taken a job in Oregon and will not be coming back to the north country.

 Jeremy D. Brown, who was to take on the position of acting president on June 1, has been named president of Portland Community College in Oregon.

 Its regrettable that Dr. Browns selection as acting president did not work out as hoped, however the chancellor will act quickly to nominate a successor for board approval, and the search for a permanent president this fall will continue as planned, SUNY spokesman David D. Doyle said in an emailed statement.

-Mr. Brown served as SUNY Cantons provost from 2003 to 2007.
+Mr. Brown served as SUNY Cantons provost from 2003-2007.
 He would have received a $185,000 salary with a $4,000 housing allowance as the search for a full-time president commenced.

-Mr. Brown was named acting president, which means he could have been chosen to stay in the position.
+Mr. Brown was named active president, which means he could have been chosen to stay in the position.
 Interim presidents are not eligible to be named president after their short tenure ends.

-When Mr. Brown was made active president, SUNY officials were aware that he was a leading candidate for the Portland college presidency and the same job at Lake Region State College, Devils Lake, N.D., SUNY Canton spokesman Gregory E. Kie said.
+When Mr. Brown was made active president, SUNY officials were aware that he was a leading candidate for the PCC presidency and the same job at Lake Region State College in Devils Lake, N.D., SUNY Canton spokesman Gregory E. Kie said.

-SUNY Chancellor Nancy L. Zimpher and the board of trustees will choose an interim or acting president soon, Mr. Doyle said.
+SUNY Chancellor Nancy L. Zimpher and the board of trustees will choose an interim or acting president soon, according to Mr. Doyle.